 They will also tell you how many chiropractic treatments you will need and which kind of treatments these are.

 And once you are armed with all this information it's then up to you to decide whether you want to start right away or go home and think it through first.

 If you do decide to go ahead with the treatment then it's time to get cracking in more ways than one!

 Once a chiropractor has diagnosed a misalignment of your spinal joints they will attempt a chiropractic adjustment.

 As by adjusting and realigning your vertebrae they hope to:

 These manipulations and adjustments of the spine are done using controlled force and leverage.

-The chiropractor will place your body into a certain position then use their own hands and body to pop you back into place.
+As the chiropractor places your body into certain positions, then uses their own hands and body weight to pop you back into place.